 Overview

 In wavelength-filtered mode, cathodoluminescence (CL) information is captured using only a (narrow) range of wavelengths.
-Typically, wavelength-filtering is performed by detecting the light that passes through the wavelength selecting (exit) slit of a scanning spectrometer or an optical transmission filter.
-The use of an optical spectrometer provides the greatest flexibility in the selection of the wavelength and wavelength range (bandpass).
+Typically, wavelength filtering is performed by detecting the light that passes through the wavelength-selecting (exit) slit of a scanning spectrometer or an optical transmission filter.
+An optical spectrometer provides the greatest flexibility in selecting the wavelength and wavelength range (band pass).
 Still, images generated in this way have a more inferior signal-to-noise ratio than an equivalent image captured using an optical filter due to higher losses through the spectrometer.
-However, it is impractical to have hundreds (or thousands) of optical filters with the desired transmission parameters, so scanning spectrometers are used widely.
+However, having hundreds (or thousands) of optical filters with the desired transmission parameters is impractical, so scanning spectrometers are used widely.

 Sometimes referred to as monochromatic imaging or spectral imaging.